nuxeo-sandbox/nuxeo-filemanager-automation/README.md

 </extension>
 ```

+## WARNINGS

+#### Errors in the Automation Chain Callback
+Make 100% sure the automation chain called by the plugin has no error.
+It is difficult to investigate automation errors in this context.

-## About Performance
+#### Performance
-**WARNING**: As this plugin calls automation, using it at time of massive import will slow the system (compared to no nuxeo-filemanager-automation plugin installed), because of the overall cost of calling Automation for every file.
+As this plugin calls automation, using it at time of massive import will slow the system (compared to no nuxeo-filemanager-automation plugin installed), because of the overall cost of calling Automation for every file.

 Of course, an easy way to change that is to move the logic built in automation to a Java plugin (and remove the XML contribution)

-# Build-Installation
+## Build-Installation

 ```
 git clone https://github.com/nuxeo-filemanager-automation.git